By Tim Lambert

 Meanwhile, Wisbech Rugby Club was founded in 1947.
 Wisbech remained a busy port.
 However, leisure craft became increasingly important and it is now a popular port for yachts.

 A new library was built in Wisbech in 1975.
-Horse Fair shopping center was built in 1988.
+Horse Fair shopping centre was built in 1988.
 The Octavia Hill Birthplace Museum opened in 1995.
 It commemorates Octavia Hill 1838-1912 who helped found the National Trust.

-In the 21st century Wisbech continued to thrive.
+In the 21st century, Wisbech continued to thrive.
 In 2010 Waterlees Park opened.
 Today the population of Wisbech is 31,000.